 We do have special events that are frequently held on evenings and weekends.
 Please identify your interest in volunteering at an event by contacting our Volunteer Coordinator by email.
 You will be sent email notifications when volunteers are required for upcoming events.

 Yes, group bookings are welcomed at the Ottawa Food Bank.
-Due to space limitations and safety, the recommended maximum number of participants is 15-20.
+Due to space limitations and safety in our food sorting area, the recommended maximum number of participants is 15.
 Groups larger than this may be required to book multiple sessions.

-Families with small children should note that the recommended minimum age is 10 years.
+Families with small children should note that the recommended minimum age for food sorting is 10 years.

-Groups may also want to consider volunteering as Community Harvest helpers, assisting with planting and gleaning fresh fruits and vegetables for distribution to our Member Agencies.
+Groups, up to a maximum of 30, may also want to consider volunteering as Community Harvest helpers, assisting with planting and gleaning fresh fruits and vegetables for distribution on our farm.
 Learn more about Community Harvest.

 Please identify your interest in volunteering at an event by contacting our Volunteer Coordinator by email.